Kotlin/kotlin-wasm-examples/compose-imageviewer/README.md

 # Kotlin/Wasm image viewer example

-This example shows a web version of an image gallery for remote server image viewing.
+This example demonstrates a web-based image gallery for viewing images from a remote server.
 This application is built with Compose Multiplatform and Kotlin/Wasm.

 [![Static Badge](https://img.shields.io/badge/online%20demo%20%F0%9F%9A%80-6b57ff?style=for-the-badge)](https://zal.im/wasm/iv).